Estimating population average treatment effects from experiments with noncompliance: Estimator

 \subsection{PATT-C}

-PATT-C is interpreted as the average treatment effect estimated on those in the population who would receive treatment if they were in the RCT and assigned to the treatment.
+PATT-C is the average causal effect of taking up treatment estimated on individuals who received treatment in the population.
 This interpretation follows directly from Assumptions \eqref{consistency} and \eqref{compl}, which ensure that potential outcomes do not differ based on sample assignment or receipt of treatment.
 It is written as follows:

-The following theorem relates the treatment effect in the RCT to the treatment effect in the population.
+Theorem \eqref{thm1} relates the treatment effect in the RCT to the treatment effect in the population (proof given in Appendix~\ref{appendix-proof}).

 0.2in \begin{theorem} Under Assumptions \eqref{consistency} -- \eqref{monotonicity},

 where $\ex_{01}\left[\ex(\cdot \mid\dots, W_i)\right]$ denotes the expectation with respect to the distribution of $W_i$ for population members who received treatment. \end{theorem}